Scratching: Basic techniques

+Scratch combinations

+More complex combinations can be generated by grouping elementary crossfader motions (such as the open, close, and tap) into three and four-move sequences.
+Closing and tapping motions can be followed by opens and taps, and opens can be followed by closes only.

+Note that some sequences of motions ultimately change the direction of the switch, whereas others end in a position such that they can be repeated immediately without having to reset the position of the switch.
+Sequences that change the direction of the switch can be dovetailed with sequences that change it in the opposite directions to produce repeating patterns, or can be used to transition between open and closed crossfader techniques, such as chirps/flares and transforms, respectively.
+These crossfader sequences are frequently combined with orbits and tears to produce combination scratches, such as the aquaman scratch, which goes "close-tap-open".

 Subculture

 While scratching is becoming more and more popular in pop music, particularly with the crossover success of pop-hip hop tracks in the 2010s, sophisticated scratching and other expert turntablism techniques are still predominantly an underground style developed by the DJ subculture.
 The Invisibl Skratch Piklz from San Francisco focuses on scratching.
 In 1994, the group was formed by DJs Q-Bert, Disk & Shortkut and later Mix Master Mike.
 In July 2000, San Francisco's Yerba Buena Center for the Arts held Skratchcon2000, the first DJ Skratch forum that provided "the education and development of skratch music literacy".
 In 2001, Thud Rumble became an independent company that works with DJ artists to produce and distribute scratch records.

 In 2004, Scratch Magazine, one of the first publications about hip hop DJs and record producers, released its debut issue, following in the footsteps of the lesser-known Tablist magazine.
 Pedestrian is a UK arts organisation that runs Urban Music Mentors workshops led by DJs.
 At these workshops, DJs teach youth how to create beats, use turntables to create mixes, act as an MC at events, and perform club sets.